Infant83/TBFIT/README.md

 For the details and examples you can find documents that describes the input tags in MANUAL folder and several input/output files in EXAMPLE folder, respectively.

+NOTE:
-MPI NOTE: In the current version, very limited routines are MPI parallelized (basically k-point parallelism is applied for STM, eigenstate plot, band structure calculations, parameter fitting, density of states, and berry curvature, etc.).
+* In the current version, very limited routines are MPI parallelized (basically k-point parallelism is applied for STM, eigenstate plot, band structure calculations, parameter fitting, density of states, and berry curvature, etc.).
 Unfortunately the Wilson's loop calculation routines are not parallelized yet.
+* If you publish the results of TBFIT then please site as :
+  Hyun-Jung Kim.
+(2018, August 21).
+Tight-binding fitting package (TBFIT) (Version v0.2.1).
+Zenodo. http://doi.org/10.5281/zenodo.1401335

-* a temporary name
+\* a temporary name